 For all these reasons, I always recommend my clients hire at least a day-of coordinator even if their venue provides an on-site coordinator.
 You will never regret it!

-Stay tuned for the following installments of Weddings 101 – next month we’ll be chatting about how to prepare for all things pre-ceremony and getting ready & I cannot wait to share the goods with you!
+Stay tuned for the following installments of Wedding Planning 101 – next month we’ll be chatting about how to prepare for all things pre-ceremony and getting ready & I cannot wait to share the goods with you!